Jim Tressel: NCAA violations and resignation

 On March 17, 2011, it was announced that Tressel requested Ohio State Athletic Director Gene Smith that he extend his own suspension to the same number of games as his players.
-Smith accepted the request, and, as a result, Tressel would have missed the first five games of the 2011 season.
+Smith accepted the request, meaning Tressel would have sat out the first five games of the 2011 season.

 Ohio State President Gordon Gee assured the public that Tressel would not lose his job over the matter.
 On April 25, 2011, the NCAA accused Tressel of withholding information and lying to keep Buckeyes players on the field.
 In a "notice of allegations" sent to Ohio State, the NCAA charged that Tressel's actions were considered "potential major violations" which had "permitted football student-athletes to participate in intercollegiate athletics while ineligible."
 The report also said he "failed to comport himself ... (with) honesty and integrity" and that he lied when he filled out a compliance form in September stating that he had no knowledge of NCAA violations by any of his players.
 Tressel later stated that he lied about the violations because he didn't want to jeopardize the FBI's investigation against Rife and also feared for his players' safety.
 Despite his stated safety concerns, Tressel only briefly spoke with two players, never inquired of the two if other players were involved and also in danger, nor in his discussions with players ever mentioned Mr. Rife, the tattoo parlor, or the selling of Ohio State merchandise.
 The NCAA's report explicitly refuted the credibility of this excuse.